bromeg/jobFlow/README.md

 ## User Stories
 - As a job seeker, I want to connect my inbox so that application statuses update automatically.
 (Coming soon)
 - As a job seeker, I want to evaluate how well my resume fits a job description so I can focus on high-fit roles.
-(Coming soon)
 - As a job seeker, I want to generate tailored resumes that will perform better with ATS.
 (Coming soon)
 - As a job seeker, I want to keep notes on each application so I can remember key details.
 - As a job seeker, I want to rate my interest in each job so I can prioritize where to follow up.